 HIKING MALIGNE CANYON

-Basically, there are 6 bridges in the canyon/valley, and what most people do is park at the main parking lot and explore/hike to the second or third bridge, and then turn around and go back – and this is a stunning way to do it!
+Basically, there are 6 bridges in the canyon/valley, and what most people do is park at the main parking lot and explore/hike to the second or third bridge, and then turn around and go back.
+This is a stunning way to do it!
 If you have more time you can hike all the way to the sixth bridge and then turn around and hike back.

 ICEWALKS AT MALIGNE CANYON